bemer/aws-eb-workshop/02-DeployJavaApp/README.md

 An environment is a version that is deployed onto AWS resources.
 Each environment runs only a single application version at a time, however you can run the same version or different versions in many environments at the same time.
 When you create an environment, Elastic Beanstalk provisions the resources needed to run the application version you specified.

 Let's them use EB CLI to create the first environment for our application, that will be the `development` environment.

+First of all, we will need to get the application that we are going to deploy in this environment.
+Since we will be using a sample Java application, let's download it to our current directory using the following command:

+    $ curl -o java-tomcat-v3.zip 'https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/samples/java-tomcat-v3.zip'

+Now, run the command `eb create` to start the creation of our first environment.

+Kepp the Environment Name and the CNAME Prefix as `eb-workshop-dev`:

+    $ eb create
+    Enter Environment Name
+    (default is eb-workshop-dev):
+    Enter DNS CNAME prefix
+    (default is eb-workshop-dev):

+For the load balancer type, keep the option `1`.
+We will be using the classic load balancer:

+    Select a load balancer type
+    1) classic
+    2) application
+    3) network
+    (default is 1):

+The EB CLI will them upload your .zip file to the S3 and will start the deployment of your application into the development environment.